Manage motion and widget animation with MotionLayout

 • motion:customBoolean for booleans

-Note that when specifying a custom attribute, you must define endpoint values in both the start and end <ConstraintSet> elements.
+When specifying a custom attribute, define endpoint values in both the start and end <ConstraintSet> elements.

-Building on our previous example, let's have the view change colors as part of its motion, as shown in figure 2.
+Building on the previous example, suppose you want the view's colors to change as part of its motion, as shown in figure 2.

 Figure 2.
 The view changes its background color as it moves.

-Add a <CustomAttribute> element to each ConstraintSet elements, as shown below:
+Add a <CustomAttribute> element to each ConstraintSet elements, as shown in the following code snippet:

 <ConstraintSet android:id="@+id/start">